jrd261/exp-docs/mydoc/mydoc_icons.md

 Glyphicons work similarly to Font Awesome.
 Go to the [Glyphicons library](http://getbootstrap.com/components/#glyphicons) to see the icons available.

 Although the Glyphicon Halflings library doesn't provide the scalable classes like Font Awesome, there's a [StackOverflow trick](http://stackoverflow.com/questions/24960201/how-do-i-make-glyphicons-bigger-change-size)  to make the icons behave in a similar way.
-This theme's stylesheet (customstyles.css) includes the following to the stylesheet:
+This theme's stylesheet (style.css) includes the following to the stylesheet:

 ```css
 .gi-2x{font-size: 2em;}